carlosmccosta/effective-parakeet/README.md

 ```

 The capture settings available in the `zivid_camera` node matches the settings in the Zivid API.
-To become more familiar with the available settings in Zivid, run Zivid Studio or see
+To become more familiar with the available settings and what they do, see the
-the [API reference](http://www.zivid.com/software/api-documentation) of the `Settings` class.
+[API reference](http://www.zivid.com/software/api-documentation) for the `Settings` class or use
+Zivid Studio.

 Note that the available settings will depend on which version of Zivid Core you are using.

-The `zivid_camera` node supports both single-capture and HDR-capture.
-HDR-capture works by taking
-several captures with different settings (for example different exposure time) and combining the
-captures into one high-quality point cloud.
-For more information about HDR capture, visit our
-[knowledge base](https://help.zivid.com) and search for HDR.

-The available capture settings are split into subtrees:
+The available capture settings are organized into a hierarchy:

 ```
 /capture_frame